civican/legisinfo/42-1/bills/C-97/bill_text.md

     since

-    **the day on which** their application for protection was rejected or determined to be withdrawn or abandoned by the Minister, **in the case where no application was made to the Federal Court for leave to commence an application for judicial review, or**
+    the day on which their application for protection was rejected or determined to be withdrawn or abandoned by the Minister, in the case where no application was made to the Federal Court for leave to commence an application for judicial review, or

-    **in any other case, the later of**
+    in any other case, the later of

     the day on which their application for protection was rejected or determined to be withdrawn or abandoned by the Minister or, if there was more than one such rejection or determination, the day on which the last one occurred, and

     the day on which the Federal Court refused their application for leave to commence an application for judicial review, or denied their application for judicial review, with respect to their application for protection.

+### Section 308.1

+The Act is amended by adding the following after section 113:

+### Section 113.01

+Unless the application is allowed without a hearing, a hearing must, despite paragraph 113(b), be held in the case of an applicant for protection whose claim for refugee protection has been determined to be ineligible solely under paragraph 101(1)(c.1).

 #### Transitional Provisions